Master Bedroom Decorating Ideas And Design Tips

 Try An Accent Wall

 Is your room a bit bland or lacking color?
 Spice things up by adding an accent wall.
 Accent walls are a great way to make your master bedroom feel like a whole new room without having to do a complete overhaul.
 They typically feature bright colors that stand out from the walls around them.
-An accent wall is also perfect for trying out the patterned wallpaper you love but don’t necessarily want to use to cover your entire bedroom.
+An accent wall is also perfect for trying out the patterned wallpaper design you love but don’t necessarily want to use to cover your entire bedroom.
 Having a wall that stands out means having a room that stands out.

 Invent Depth With Mirrors